UniversitaDellaCalabria/django-form-builder/README.md

 A Django Framework application to build dynamic forms, with widgets and Django's standards, using JSON objects.

 Forms can be saved in a configurable storage (or settings.py).
-Users that requires high levels of customization will found what they look for.
+Users that requires high levels of customization will found what they're look for.

 Consult the [Official Documentation](https://django-form-builder.readthedocs.io/en/latest/index.html) at readthedocs for usage specifications and advanced topics.